 Nipple Sparing Breast Reconstruction Connecticut And Houston

-In the previous years, Connecticut breast cancer patients who were facing a mastectomy had very little options.
+In the previous years, Houston breast cancer patients who were facing a mastectomy had very little options.
 They would need to have their entire breast removed, and it would be replaced either with their body’s own natural tissue, called a flap breast reconstruction, or a breast implant, called implant-based breast reconstruction.

 How is a Nipple Sparing Breast Reconstruction Surgery Performed?

 After the natural breast tissue is removed, Dr. Fusi and Dr. Craig get to work.
-Using either the Connecticut woman’s own breast tissue or an implant, they skillfully reconstruct the woman’s breast.
+Using either the Houston woman’s own breast tissue or an implant, they skillfully reconstruct the woman’s breast.
 The result is a reconstructed breast with minimal scarring, and your own nipple and areola.

 Benefits of a Nipple Sparing Breast Reconstruction.